PhamVuThuNguyet/Blockchain-Documentation/Blockchain Introduction/README.md

 - Proof-of-Stake
 - Others
 ### Proof-of-Work (PoW)
-Digital objects like files and text are easy to duplicate.
-With the click of a button or a few keys, any number of files can be copied from one location to another.
-This makes digital devices very simple and useful for the average user.

-However, costless duplication is not a desirable trait in money.
-It would not be desirable to have a monetary system which allowed anyone to duplicate their money at will.
-This is the Double Spend Problem: how can a receiver of digital money be sure that the money they were sent was not simultaneously sent to someone else?
-How can all members of a monetary network be sure others are not duplicating their money at will?

 Proof of work (PoW) is a decentralized consensus mechanism that requires members of a network to expend effort solving an arbitrary mathematical puzzle to prevent anybody from gaming the system.

 Proof of work is used widely in cryptocurrency mining, for validating transactions and mining new tokens.